aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/remove-background/_index.md

 url: /python-net/developer-guide/how-to/edit-photo-programmatically/remove-background
 linktitle: How to remove background from an image
 title: How to remove background from an image
 description: Removing photo background.
-Change image background color.
+Change an image's background color.
 keywords: [remove background, photo background change, feathering radius, auto masking graph cut]
 ---